rancher/webhook/docs.md

 ##### Data Directories

-For all `cluster.provisioning.cattle.io/v1` objects, prevent the creation of new objects with an env var (under `spec.agentEnvVars`) with a name of `CATTLE_AGENT_VAR_DIR`.
+Prevent the creation of new objects with an env var (under `spec.agentEnvVars`) with a name of `CATTLE_AGENT_VAR_DIR`.
 On update, also prevent new env vars with this name from being added but allow them to be removed.
 Rancher will perform a one-time migration to move the system-agent data dir definition to the top level field from the `AgentEnvVars` section.
 A secondary validator will ensure that the effective data directory for the `system-agent` is not different from the one chosen during cluster creation.
 Additionally, the changing of a data directory for the `system-agent`, kubernetes distro (RKE2/K3s), and CAPR components is also prohibited.

 ### Mutation Checks